 DIMA SROUJI

 Dima Srouji (b.
-1990, Palestine) is a London-based architect, academic, and artist.
-She served as the 2022-2023 Jameel Fellow at the Victoria & Albert Museum.
-Currently, she holds the position of Studio Lead for MA City Design at the Royal College of Art in London.
-Additionally, Srouji earned a Master of Architecture degree from Yale School of Architecture and a Bachelor of Architecture degree from Kingston School of Art.
+1990, Palestine) is an architect, academic, and artist based in London.
+She was the 2022-2023 Jameel Fellow at the Victoria & Albert Museum and teaches as Studio Lead in the MA City Design at the Royal College of Art, London.
+She holds a Master of Architecture degree from Yale School of Architecture and a Bachelor of Architecture from Kingston School of Art.

-Srouji collaborates closely with archaeologists, anthropologists, sound designers, metal workers, and glassblowers to develop her projects.
-Correspondingly, in 2016, she founded Hollow Forms, a pioneering glass-blowing design initiative based in Jaba’, Palestine, in partnership with the Twam family.
+In 2016, she founded Hollow Forms, a glass-blowing design project in Jaba’, Palestine, in partnership with the Twam family.

 Selected Exhibitions